By Ian Chow, Certified Massage Therapist / Infant Massage Instructor / Oncology Massage Trainer

 Should I allow my therapist to crack my neck?

 I personally will not.
 To adjust the cervical portion of your spine is a skill and it needs experience.
 Not many therapist understand and know how to.
 I don’t want to take the risk.
-The degree of your neck rotation as well as how flexed/extended it is also determine which exact cervical will be manipulated.
+The degree of your neck rotation as well as how flexed/extended it is will also determine which exact cervical will be manipulated.
 I certainly do not want the therapist to be adjusting non-problematic portion and decrease my neck’s range of motion due to wrong technique.

 Should I take a bath before or after my session?

-As long as I can or the facility is available, I will do it for hygiene purposes and also to make me feel more relaxed, easing me into the mood.
+Before the massage, as long as I am able to or such facility is available to the client, I will do it for hygiene purposes and also to make me feel more relaxed, easing me into the mood.
 Plus, I do it for the comfort of the therapist.
 I certainly don’t want the therapist to be distracted by my body odour or “sticky” body due to sweat.

 Should I drink water after a massage?

-Yes, fluid does help to flush out the toxin from your blood stream after the massage.
+Yes, fluid does help the processes that happen in your body to flush out the toxin from your blood stream after the massage.
 Warm water will be good.
 Sometimes, you may get bonus by getting ginger tea, floral tea and some light snacks.
 Do try to avoid caffeinated drink or high sugar drink.

 Should I change my therapist half way through the treatment if I am not satisfied?